eclipse-vertx/vert.x/wsver-0002/core_manual_ruby.md

         puts 'Yippee!
 The handler unregister has been propagated across the cluster' end

-*Make sure you unregister any handlers in the vertx_stop method of your verticle, to avoid leaking handlers*
+If you want your handler to live for the full lifetime of your verticle there is no need to unregister it explicitly - vert.x will automatically unregister any handlers when the verticle is stopped.

 ### Sending messages